Rakaia Gorge Bridge: Similar designs

-The No. 1 Bridge has a design similar to the "Bollman Truss" bridge design seen in only one other remaining bridge anywhere in the world, the Bollman Truss Railroad Bridge.
+The No. 1 Bridge has a design similar to the Bollman Truss bridge design seen in only one other remaining bridge anywhere in the world, the Bollman Truss Railroad Bridge.
 The design of that bridge was patented in 1852 by Wendel Bollman, a United States railway engineer, and involves a series of non-symmetrical trussed beams of iron being jointed to vertical members by hinged pins to facilitate construction.
-More than 100 examples were constructed on railways such as the Baltimore and Ohio Railroad among others, all of which have now been demolished.
+More than 100 examples were constructed on railways such as the Baltimore and Ohio Railroad, all of which have now been demolished.
 Bollman wrote about the design: “This bridge has the advantage of great strength and perfect security, with very little weight of metal".
 The bridge design enjoyed great success for a number of years before it was superseded by more economic and effective bridge designs.

-For many years, those in the New Zealand engineering community believed the No. 1 bridge to be a Bollman Truss, with the School of Engineering in Christchurch even teaching prospective civil engineers that the local bridge followed this design.
+For many years, those in the New Zealand engineering community believed the No. 1 bridge to be a Bollman Truss, with the School of Engineering in Christchurch even teaching prospective civil engineers that the bridge followed this design.
 However, the No. 1 bridge differs from the works of Bollman in that the diagonal ties are anchored at each end by concrete-filled sockets that are tunnelled into the rock outcrops on which the abutments are placed.

-The bridge also closely resembles the "Fink truss" bridge design, used commonly throughout US railroad development.
+The bridge also closely resembles the Fink truss bridge design, used commonly throughout US railroad development.
 These similarities may be attributed to the experience of John Carruthers, an engineer heavily involved in the design who worked in the United States throughout the 1860s, during which time both the Bollman and Fink truss designs were commonplace.